Skip to main content

 Centripetal Acceleration

 Centripetal acceleration is the acceleration directed towards the center of a circular path that an object follows.
 It is necessary for maintaining circular motion and is calculated using the formula a_c = v^2 / r, where v is the tangential speed and r is the radius of the circular path.
-In the context of the Ferris wheel, this acceleration affects the apparent weight of passengers as they move through different points in the rotation.
+In the context of the Ferris wheel, this acceleration affects the forces acting on the passengers as they move along the circular trajectory.

 Recommended video: